ma1nadhar/java-coding-projects/README.md

 # Java Coding Projects

 **NumberDaysInMonth.java**
-&emsp;&emsp;&emsp;- Uses And and Or
+&emsp;&emsp;&emsp;- Uses And, Or, Switch Statements
-&emsp;&emsp;&emsp;- Returns a boolean if a given year is a leap year
+&emsp;&emsp;&emsp;- Returns a boolean if a given year is a leap year and number of days in a month given month and year

 **NumberInWord.java**
 &emsp;&emsp;&emsp;- Uses Switch Statement